Complete guide to 409A valuations for startups - everything founders and CFOs need to know

 Income Approach

-Values the company based on expected future cash flows
+Values the company based on expected future cash flows, discounted to present value

 2